-Original Target ha ardware system BIOS BIOS UEFI UEFI Disk: MBR Disk: GPT Disk: MBR Disk: GPT BIOS OS: convertible BIOS OS: non-convertible + - Solution Recover the operating system to an MBR disk. + Additional steps 1.
-Before recovery, turn off the UEFI mode in BIOS 2.
-Perform the recovery under the bootable media. or After recovery, turn off the UEFI mode in BIOS.
-Otherwise, the operating system cannot be booted. + The convertible OS will be automatically converted to support UEFI booting. - Solution Recover the operating system to an MBR disk.
+Original Target h ardware system BIOS BIOS UEFI UEFI Disk: MBR Disk: GPT Disk: MBR Disk: GPT BIOS OS: non- convertible Solution Recover the operating system to an MBR disk.
+2. Perform the recovery under the bootable media. or After recovery, turn off the UEFI mode in BIOS.
+Otherwise, the operating system cannot be booted. - Solution Recover the operating system to an MBR disk.
 UEFI OS: convertible + The convertible OS will be automatically converted to support BIOS booting. + Additional steps 1.
 Before recovery, turn on the UEFI mode in BIOS. - Solution + UEFI OS: non- convertible - Solution Recover the operating system to a GPT disk.
 2. Perform the recovery under the bootable media. or After recovery, turn on the UEFI mode in BIOS.
 Otherwise, the operating system cannot be booted.
 Recover the operating system to a GPT disk.